-- further, more substantial, adaptation of the curriculum; - advice and support being provided to the establishment from a specialist teacher; - fixed term support being provided direct to the child from a specialist teacher, and/or - fixed term support being provided direct to the child by a specialist learning assistant.
+- · further, more substantial, adaptation of the curriculum; - advice and support being provided to the establishment from a specialist teacher; - fixed term support being provided direct to the child

+- from a specialist teacher, and/or - fixed term support being provided direct to the child by a specialist learning assistant.

 - education may ask for help and support from other agencies such as Health and Social Work.
-It may be that these agencies are already heavily involved; - parents will be invited to attend regular multi-agency review meetings to discuss progress, set targets and agree support, and - the child will have Child's Plan in place and/or a Co-ordinated Support Plan (CSP).
+It may be that these agencies are already heavily involved; - parents will be invited to attend regular multi-agency review meetings to discuss progress, set targets and agree support, and - the child will have an individualised assessment/plan in place such as an Integrated Assessment; Care Plan; Individualised Education Programme (IEP) and/or a Co-ordinated Support Plan (CSP).